Code-Institute-Submissions/milestone-project-194/README.md

 -   [Bootstrap4.6](https://getbootstrap.com/docs/4.6.0/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

--   (https://www.colinking.com/press) : I used the image hover on this page as a reference for me image hover on the homepage.
+-   (https://www.colinking.com/press) : I used the image hover on this page as a reference for my image hover on the homepage.

+- I referred the my Code Institute lessons also.

 ### Content